TheSethRose/LLM-Tools/README.md

 ## Output Directory

-All tools save their output to the `output/` directory:
+The output can be saved to the `output/` directory if redirected:
-- `output/code_tree.md` - Code tree and file contents
+- `output/code_tree.md` - Code tree and file contents (if redirected)
-- `output/dependencies.md` - Dependency analysis
-- `output/error_context.md` - Error context and stack traces

 The `output/` directory is git-ignored by default.